hasindu2008/sigtk/README.md

 Usage:  `sigtk sref reference.fa`

 Specify `--rna` to use the RNA pore-model.
-Output is a tsv file with each row being a reference contig (one for + and another for -) and the columns being as described below:
+Output is a tab-delimited text file with each row being a reference contig (one for + and another for - in case of DNA) and the columns being as described below:

 |Col|Type  |Name            |Description                                                        |
 |--:|:----:|:------:        |:-----------------------------------------                         |